Synchronizing Culture and History

 The outdoor circulation corridor that once connected pedestrians with stores is reimagined as a Canyon brought to life with new, lush landscape.
 This spine connects the major public areas to a redesigned park at the northeast end.
 Views are created within the Canyon by selective removal of certain elements while celebrating other key moments.
 Thus, the new outdoor space plays well with history while clarifying relationships and providing safe, usable, and modern convenience.

 The environmental approach to the project and systems is ambitious and varied.
 A goal of Net Zero Energy and Net Zero Carbon status for the office spaces is achieved through thoughtful MEP systems selection and central plant strategies combined with architectural shading, high-performance glazing, and other passive systems that limit heat gain and glare.
-The development will integrate solar energy and use embodied carbon, a fully electric central plant, and blackwater and greywater reuse systems.
+The development will integrate solar energy, a fully electric central plant, and blackwater and greywater reuse systems.

 The landscape design re-thinks the existing hardscape by introducing permeable soft-scaping and sustainable features to elevate the campus and position it as an urban refuge for downtown populations.
 The campus design converts the existing 100% paved pedestrian areas to a more humane 50% softscape and adds tree coverage to promote shading and thermal comfort.